 You can actually buy wallets designed specifically for coupon organizing.
-They’re usually set up alphabetically, something like a very small and portable accordion file.
+They’re usually set up alphabetically, like a very small and portable accordion file.
 But they can enable you to find the coupons that you need quickly when you’re at the store.

-It can also help if you notate on your shopping list any items that you have coupons for.
+It can also help if you note on your shopping list any items that you have coupons for.
 This will remind you, while you are at the store, to pull out the matching coupon when you find that item.

 6. Set a Spending Budget

-This is one of the very best but most underrated ways to stay on budget with groceries.
+This is one of the best but most underrated ways to stay on budget with groceries.
 If you go into a grocery store without a budget, you’re doomed to feel bad about how much you spent by the time you get home.